Are you sure?

 Ask Yourself: Yes No

-Do you have good with numbers and calculations?
+Are you good with numbers and calculations?

 Do you have a mechanical aptitude and good coordination?